PE and Sports Premium

 - Gymnastics (floor and apparatus) (Some coached sessions)

-- Dance (with a qualified coach)
+- Dance (with a qualified teacher)

 - Music and Movement

-- Multi -skills and movement fundamentals (Some coached sessions)
+- Multi - skills and movement fundamentals

 Physical Education is also integrated into the whole school’s planning for all areas of the curriculum and children develop PE skills in independent and teacher-led activities.
 The curriculum at Albany Infant School is broad and balanced and all children, regardless of their personal abilities will enjoy success learning how to exercise, play sports and games and develop good gross-motor skills.